WenjianZhangChina/Digital-Image-Process/README.md

 # Digital-Image-Process

-This project is for digital image process.＜/br＞ For example, calculate the grey value of a bitmap image. ＜/br＞ ;)＜/br＞
+This project is for digital image process.
+For example, calculate the grey value of a bitmap image.
+;)